-- •Do not use water on grease fires.
+- Do not use water on grease fires.
 Never pick up a flaming pan.
 Smother flaming pan on range by covering with a well-fitting lid, cookie sheet, or flat tray.
-Flaming grease outside of pan can be extinguished with baking soda or, if available, a multipurpose dry chemical, or foam-type extinguisher. - Do not soak removable heating elements in water.
-The element will be damaged and shock or fire could result.
+Flaming grease outside of pan can be extinguished with baking soda or, if available, a multipurpose dry chemical or foam-type extinguisher. - Clean ceramic glass cooktop with care.
+Some cleaners could produce noxious fumes if applied to a hot surface.
+If a wet paper towel is used to wipe spills on a hot cooking area, be careful to avoid steam burns.